Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 Platform & ecosystem

-Raff covers VMs, S3-compatible object storage, VPC networking, snapshots, backups, REST API, CLI, one-click app marketplace, and a Terraform provider on the public registry — in one integrated dashboard.
-Raff integrates with standard internet services (Cloudflare DNS/CDN, GitHub Actions, any S3-compatible tooling).
+Raff covers VMs, S3-compatible object storage, VPC networking, snapshots, backups, REST API, CLI, one-click app marketplace, and a Terraform provider on the public registry in one integrated dashboard.

 Contabo provides API access, private networking, backups, custom images, object storage as a separate product, and a one-click image catalog.
-Two parallel dashboards (legacy + beta) — some tasks still require the legacy panel.
-No integrated firewall management; no built-in monitoring/metrics in the current panels.
+Contabo’s operational model is less unified because some workflows still involve different dashboard experiences or product-specific interfaces.

 Operations and support

-This is where the gap is operational, not technical.
+This is where the gap is operational, not only technical.

 Performance benchmarks: Raff vs Contabo

-This is one section.
-Pricing, geography, and operations matter more for many decisions.
+Pricing, geography, and operations matter more for many decisions, but benchmark data helps explain the trade-off.

 Methodology